dx-dtran/MyGPT/README.md

 ```

-See the [output folder](https://github.com/dx-dtran/MyGPT/tree/main/output) for sample text MyGPT produced after ~10 minutes of training on CPU
+See the [output folder](https://github.com/dx-dtran/MyGPT/tree/main/output) for sample text MyGPT produced after ~5 minutes of training on an M1 CPU.
+Predictions were made at the character level

 ### GPT?